Stancoo/contrastive_loss/README.md

 As an input the model takes a sequence of frames of the fixed length, defined in `config.json` as `"seq_len":21`.
 The sequences will be all formed by replicating the same "coin" image `img.png` rotated by 2 degrees from frame to frame:
 <p align="center"> <img title="Sequence of 21 frames, used as an input.
 Each frame is obtained by rotating the previous one by 2 degrees." alt="Fig." src="/pics/fig3_sequence.png" width=80% style="display: block; margin: auto" >

 In `config.json` the corresponding entry is `"d_theta":2.0`.
 Since the start angle is arbitrary, we can generate such sequences infinitely.
 For this reason, one epoch consists of a single batch.
-One training batch contains `"batch_size_train": 100` sequences.
-Each frame will be brought to the fixed "height" $\times$ "width" format as defined in `config.json`: `"height": 101`, `"width": 101`; `"n_channels": 1` takes care of the grayscale.
+The batch size is given by `"batch_size_train": 100` sequences.
+Each frame is brought to the fixed "height"$\times$"width" format as defined in `config.json`: `"height": 101`, `"width": 101`; `"n_channels": 1` takes care of the grayscale.

 By starting from scratch, you better switch off contrastive loss completely, by setting
 ```